- Founded in 2011, Kraken is the 4th largest cryptocurrency exchange on the globe in terms of volume.

 What are the Most Important Products From Kraken?

 Kraken is built around exchanging cryptocurrencies.
 When the company was founded in 2011 and went live in 2013, the primary service the company provided was the exchange of bitcoin.
-Today, the company has expanded its supported currency numbers, and it currently sits around 110.
+Today, the company has expanded its supported currency numbers, and it currently sits at around 110.
 This number is flexible, however, and they often add more.
 Using Kraken, you can exchange fiat for cryptocurrencies (using USD to buy BTC) or convert cryptocurrencies to other cryptocurrencies (using ETH to buy BTC).

 Exchanging crypto is the bread and butter of Kraken, with an average trading volume of over $700 million every 24 hours.
 Additionally, the Kraken exchange has over 1.5 million visits weekly and is the fourth most popular centralized exchange in the world by volume.

 Similar to the crypto exchange, Kraken also offers the ability to trade in derivatives.
 Instead of spot trading (buying and selling cryptos), derivative trading allows for things like options, puts, calls, and futures.
 Part of what makes this process simple is their multi-collateral wallet.
-Using the multi-collateral waller, a user can open a position on DOT or ETH using USDT or BTC as collateral and never having to initiate an actual trade.
+Using the multi-collateral waller, a user can open a position on DOT or ETH using USDT or BTC as collateral and never have to initiate an actual trade.
 Additionally, a user can receive profits from crypto-assets like BTC.

 Staking is the process of placing crypto assets into pools and receiving rewards in proportion to the volume and time the asset is staked.
 Kraken offers staking on around 20 different crypto assets, some with as much as 23% APY.